-This certificate program in participatory governance provides students with the knowledge and skills to develop, implement and evaluate participatory governance programs and public engagement activities.
+This transdisciplinary certificate program in participatory governance provides students with the knowledge and skills to develop, implement and evaluate participatory governance programs and public engagement activities.

-This transdisciplinary program combines academic rigor with practical skills.
+The program combines academic rigor with practical skills.
 Students examine the main theories and research findings on participatory governance and public engagement and familiarize themselves with past and current democratic innovations in the U.S. and around the world.
 Students also develop the capacity to design, carry out and examine processes of participatory governance and public engagement.

 Required Core (9 credit hours)